lucianogg/morc_menu/README.md

 * independent of any window manager
 * highly and easily customizable

-morc_menu is a bash script that simulates the functionality of an Openbox / Fluxbox style menu without requiring those window managers or associated dependencies.
-It was originally written for the i3 window manager, and using 'dmenu' as as its front-end, but it should also work in pretty much any X11 environment, and has been tested with alternative front-ends such as 'rofi', 'zenity' and 'yada'.
+morc_menu is a bash script that simulates the functionality of an [Openbox](https://en.wikipedia.org/wiki/Openbox) / [Fluxbox](https://en.wikipedia.org/wiki/Fluxbox) style menu without requiring those window managers or associated dependencies.
+It was originally written for the [i3 window manager](https://en.wikipedia.org/wiki/I3_%28window_manager%29), and using '[dmenu](https://en.wikipedia.org/wiki/Dwm#dmenu)' as as its front-end, but it should also work in pretty much any X11 environment, and has been tested with alternative front-ends such as '[rofi](https://davedavenport.github.io/rofi/)', '[zenity]https://en.wikipedia.org/wiki/Zenity)' and
+'yada'.

 morc_menu generates menus based upon the presence of